Topological error correcting processes from fixed-point path integrals: New codes from tensor-network path integrals

 The drawn volume is dual to a $\vcd3$ vertex.
 The blue shaded 6-gon faces are dual to $\vcc2\vcd3$ edges, and the red shaded 6-gon faces to $\vcd3\vca0$ edges.
 The green shaded 4-gon faces are dual to $\vcb1\vcd3$ edges.
 The red, green, and blue edges are dual to $\vcb1\vcc2\vcd3$-triangles, $\vcc2\vcd3\vca0$-triangles, and $\vcd3\vca0\vcb1$-triangles, respectively.
 The overall lattice also contains faces dual to $\vca0\vcb1$ edges, $\vcb1\vcc2$ edges and $\vca0\vcc2$ edges, as well as edges dual to $\vca0\vcb1\vcc2$ triangles, but none of these are contained in the boundary of the $\vcd3$ volume shown above.
 There are qubits on all the full vertices, and none at the empty vertices.
 The measurements in the dual lattice take place on the faces and involve the qubits at the vertices.
 For example, the $ZZ_{\vcb1\vcd3}$ measurements take place simulteneously on all green 4-gon faces shown above.

 Let us briefly look at the decoding procedure from Proposition~\ref{prop:path_integral_decoding} for the present code.
 The spacetime syndrome measured over some time $T\sim L$ consists of one outcome at every face and two outcomes at every cube of the hypercubic lattice.
 The syndrome yields a $e$ 2-chain and an $m$ 3-cochain inside the 4-dimensional modified hypercubic lattice, supported on the pillow-like volumes and the dividing $f$ and $g$ faces.
 The boundary of the $m$ 3-cochain is a (0-dimensional) 4-cocyle, and the boundary of the $e$ 2-chain is a (1-dimensional) 1-cycle.
 We then use the classical decoder $D$ to find a low-weight fix that turns $e$ into a 2-cycle and $m$ into a 3-cocycle.
 For closing off the $e$ 2-cycle and $m$ 3-cocycle, we choose $T$ to be after a round of $I[\mathbf T]_{\vcb1\vcc2\vcd3}$ instruments.
 The corresponding spatial slice of the modified hypercubic lattice at this time is obtained by (1) taking only the $\vcb1\vcc2\vcd3$ faces in the lattice in Eq.~\eqref{eq:4_colorable_triangulation}, and (2) replacing every face by two copies separated by a pillow-like volume.
 The non-pillow volumes of this spatial slice are rhombic dodecahedra, each formed by the four $\vca0\vcb1\vcc2\vcd3$ cubes adjacent to a $\vca0$ vertex in Eq.~\eqref{eq:4_colorable_triangulation}.
 Each $\vcb1\vcc2\vcd3$ face in Eq.~\eqref{eq:4_colorable_triangulation} has two adjacent qubits, so there is one qubit for every face of the spatial slice.
 The $m$ 3-cocycle restricted to this spatial slice is again a 3-cocycle, that is, a collection of rhombic dodecahedra and pillow volumes.
 We close this 3-cochain by a 2-cochain, and apply a Pauli-$X$ operator to the qubits at each face of this 2-cochain.
 The $e$ 2-cycle restricted to the spatial slice becomes a 1-cycle, that is, a collection of edges.
 We close this 1-cycle by a 2-chain, and apply a Pauli-$Z$ operator to the qubits at each face of this 2-cochain.
+Following Proposition~\ref{prop:path_integral_decoding}, the error configurations that potentially lead to a wrong correction of the $e$ ($m$) syndrome must contain more than half of a membrane (line) of non-trivial homology.
+The number of such configurations grows at most exponentially in the number of errors, whereas the probability for an error configuration shrinks exponentially, with the error probability $p$ in the basis.
+Thus, for $p$ below some threshold, the probability of a logical error shrinks exponentially in the size of the smallest membrane (line) configuration of non-trivial homology, so like $\sim e^{-L}$ for the $m$ syndrome, and $\sim e^{-L^2}$ for the $e$ syndrome.
 Note that the $e$ part of the syndrome could also be corrected by a local cellular automaton shinking the corresponding 1-cycle in each time step using a mechanism similar to \emph{Toom's rule} \cite{Kubica2018}.